atulrautray/flask-app/readme.md

 * Find ways to minimize size of image (try --no-cache??)

-### Password in build-and-deploy.sh?!
+### Using local Docker Images

-*  Does minikube/kubernetes look for docker images locally??
-Docker password is exposed(!) in shell script to push to dockerhub.
+*  Instead of pushing the image to dockerhub and making kubernetes pull from there, minikkube looks for the local image.
+Firstly, switch the context of docker to minikube using eval $(minikube docker-env).
+Secondly, change the deployment to make sure it never pulls an image by setting imagePullPolicy: Never.

 ### kube.conf Permission Denied